FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 _(Incorrect.
 Cloud Load Balancing helps distribute traffic across machines in multiple instance groups.
 It does not heal or scale VMs.)_

 -Configure proper startup scripts for your VMs.
+_(Incorrect.
+Startup scripts ensure that your machines are properly configured and ready to run your app.
+They do not help with outages.)_

 -Implement a managed instance group.